zligon/nanoproject/README.md

   This is the backbone of the user experience.
 There are two key components:
   A. Header Files:
-  Links are made between the css stylesheet (app.css) and the javascript file (app.zlr) that detail the interaction between the user and the webpage.
+  Links are made between the css stylesheet (app.css) and the javascript file (app.js) that detail the interaction between the user and the webpage.

   B. Body:
   In the body of the html file there are different containers
     1. Score panel that is at the top of the page, it shows the user the move count, timer, star rating and restart button.
     2. The popup class is the panel that is displayed once the user completes the game.
 It will give them the time it took, move count, star rating and gives them a chance to restart the game.
 Using the restart button sends the user back to the original webpage and it is refreshed.
-  The app.zlr file will add the deck and shuffled cards to the designated container in HTML through it's function.
+  The app.js file will add the deck and shuffled cards to the designated container in HTML through it's function.

 App.css